PHY102 - Physics Computations I

 one credit classes in physics computations (PHY102, PHY201,

-), are designed to teach you how to use these tools effectively
+are designed to teach you how to use these tools effectively and safely.

-analytic mathematics (the usual kind).
-As with all power-tools, they
+using analytic mathematics (the usual kind).
+As with all power-tools,

-can also be used as labor saving devices to help solve problems that do
+they can also be used as labor saving devices to help solve problems that

-concentrates on the use of Mathematica.
-Mathematica solves mathematical
+(PHY102) concentrates on the use of Mathematica.
+Mathematica solves

-problems and it includes a versatile graphical interface which allows you
+mathematical problems and it includes a versatile graphical interface which

-to visualize the solutions as well.
-Mathematica can find solutions
+allows you to visualize the solutions as well.
+Mathematica can find

-to algebraic equations, it can do calculus and it can evaluate equations
+solutions to algebraic equations, it can do calculus and it can evaluate

-numerically.
-It is a very powerful and useful general purpose program.
+equations numerically.
+It is a very powerful and useful general purpose

 During PHY102 you will apply Mathematica to physics problems drawn from